divio/divio-cloud-docs/how-to/interact-database.rst

         divio project pull db live  # or test

-    See the :ref:`divio project command reference <divio-cli-project-ref>` for more on using these commands.
+    See the :ref:`divio CLI command reference <divio-cli-command-ref>` for more on using these commands.